jasonmacduffie/isles-of-maga/story.md

 The Isles of Maga
 =================
 The history of Maga is scattered and mysterious, but here is what is common knowledge.
+The date of this information is 5E308 (the 308th year of the fifth era).

 Physical Geography
 ------------------